nemethviktor/HLWebScraper.Net/readme.md

 - Requires Windows 10.
 Lower versions kept throwing SSL errors so I disabled Windows 7/8.x, sorry.
 I think they're pretty uncommon by this point anyway.
 - Requires .NET Windows Desktop Runtime v8 - Windows should trigger a manual install request if missing, it's a file download straight from Microsoft's website.
+- Also needs access to the Roaming (usually C:\Users\user\AppData\Roaming but not necessarily) folder to store the settings.

 ### Performance